nordicenergy/a-smart-bicycle-sharing-platform/README.md

 - Resource is an item that is for rent (bike).

-- Location is a spot where bikes can
+- Location is a spot where bikes can be.

 #### Roles: